Absorbious/tictactoe/README.md

 This is a project within The Odin Project curriculum that I made.

+You can visit it by clicking on [this link](https://absorbious.github.io/tictactoe/).

 In this project I tried to clean the code as much as possible by splitting the logic in separate functions and reusing them in other parts of the logic where it's needed.

 ###### Game features: